atarazana/minerva-operator/part1.md

 - Added targets `index-build`, `index-push`, `index-export` and `index-registry-serve` to handle bundle indexes and the registry databases
 - Added targets `catalog-deploy-prev`, `install-operator`, `catalog-deploy`, `upgrade-operator`, `uninstall-operator` and `catalog-undeploy` to handle the operator catalog and as a whole to run the demonstration for gramola.

+TODO check all above and match reaality

-> **NOTE:** Take into account that this setup was created for the Gramola Operator demonstration, I say this because you should take it as a source of inspiration and to help you get started not as a one-size-fit-all-kind-of template.
+> **NOTE:** Take into account that this setup was created for a demonstration, I say this because you should take it as a source of inspiration and to help you get started not as a one-size-fit-all-kind-of template.

 ## Building v0.0.1